noormoh786/noormoh786/README.md

 ### Hi there 👋, I am Noor Mohammad Siddiqui

-I am a Full Stack Developer and I have keen intrest in learning new technologies.
+I am a Full Stack Developer and I have keen interest in learning new technologies.

 ### 🤙 Connect with me on: